MistyCommunity/Documentation/src/content/misty-ii/reference/rest.md

 Moves one of Misty's arms.

+When moving Misty's arms, it's helpful to understand their orientation.

+* At 0 degrees, Misty's arms point straight forward along her X axis, parallel to the ground.
+* At +90 degrees, Misty's arms point straight down towards the ground.
+* At +/- 180 degrees, Misty's arms would face straight back, pointing toward her backpack.
+Currently, Misty's arms are not configured to move to this position.
+* At +270/-90 degrees, Misty's arms point straight up towards her head, and are perpendicular to the ground.
+Currently, Misty's arms are not configured to move to this position.

 Endpoint: POST &lt;robot-ip-address&gt;/api/arms

 Parameters
 * Arm (string) - The arm to move.
 You must use either `left` or `right`.
 * Position (double) - The new position to move the arm to.
 Use the `Units` parameter to determine whether to use position, degrees, or radians.
 Defaults to degrees.
 * Velocity (double) - Optional.
 A value of 0 to 100, specifying the speed with which the arm should move.
 Defaults to `null`.
 * Units (string) - Optional.
 A string value of `degrees`, `radians`, or `position` that determines which unit to use in moving Misty's arms.
-For `degrees`, values can range from 0 to -180; 0 points the arm straight down, and -180 points the arm straight up.
-For `position`, values can range from 0 - 10; 0 points the arm straight down, and 10 points the arm straight up.
-For `radians`, values can range from 0 to -3.14; 0 points the arm straight down, and -3.14 points the arm straight up.

 ```JSON
 {